wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-bruteforce.md

 # Brute Force Protection

-Brute‑force attack is one of the attack types that is not detected by Wallarm out-of-the-box, its detection should be properly configured as this guide describes.
+A brute force attack is one of the attack types not detected by Wallarm out-of-the-box, its detection should be appropriately configured as this guide describes.

-[Regular brute force attacks](../../attacks-vulns-list.md#brute-force-attack) include password brute forcing, session identifier brute forcing, credential stuffing.
+[Regular brute force attacks](../../attacks-vulns-list.md#brute-force-attack) include password brute forcing, session identifier brute forcing, and credential stuffing.
 These attacks are characterized by a large number of requests with different forced parameter values sent to a typical URI for a limited timeframe.

 Note that:

-* Brute force protection described in this article is one of the ways for the load control provided by Wallarm - alternatively, you can apply [rate limiting](../../user-guides/rules/rate-limiting.md).
-Use rate limiting for slowing down the incoming traffic and brute force protection to completely block the attacker.
+* Brute force protection described in this article is one of the ways for the load control provided by Wallarm.
+Alternatively, you can apply [rate limiting](../../user-guides/rules/rate-limiting.md).
+Use rate limiting to slow the incoming traffic and brute force protection to completely block the attacker.
-* Besides brute force protection, in a similar way, you can configure protection against [forced browsing](protecting-against-forcedbrowsing.md).
+* Besides brute force protection, you can configure protection against [forced browsing](protecting-against-forcedbrowsing.md) similarly.

 ## Configuring